Professor Janice McLaughlin

 Current and Recent Work

-Edmund Coleman-Fountain, Patrick Olivier, Allan Colver have recently finished an ESRC project examining the embodied transitions disabled young people make as they move towards adulthood (http://www.ncl.ac.uk/peals/research/project/3921).
+With Edmund Coleman-Fountain, Patrick Olivier, and Allan Colver I also led an ESRC project examining the embodied transitions disabled young people make as they move towards adulthood (https://www.ncl.ac.uk/peals/research/currentprojects/item/embodiedselvesintransitiondisabledyoungbodies.html).
 The project examined whether disability makes a difference in such transitions and if it does what kind of difference is that.
 We also examined whether pain is a meaningful concept to disabled young people and influential to how they think about their bodies.
 The work involved both qualitative interviews and alongside, creative work with both photography and artefact making with the research participants.
 Some of findings can also be found here: http://research.ncl.ac.uk/thebodymatters/

 I am happy to discuss potential PhD topics in the areas of disability, kinship and care, medical innovation and feminist social theory.